FoxComm/highlander/README.md

     $ vagrant up --provider=google

 Test machines are created without a public facing IP address, so you'll need to use the VPN to access it.

+Get the private IP address

+    $ vagrant ssh
+    $ ifconfig eth0

+Edit your hosts file so that `foxcommerce.local` and `admin.foxcommerce.local` point to the new box using the private IP address you just retrieved.

 ### Update Green River assembly